Ranked 1st in the UK for Teaching Quality (The Times and Sunday Times Good University Guide 2025)

 How you will be taught

-The curriculum blends academic theory with practical application, enabling you to apply what you learn directly to your context of interest.
+Teaching methods vary across the three study modes and are designed to accommodate different learning needs.
 To support this, teaching methods vary across the three study modes, designed to accommodate different learning needs:

 Learning takes place through a variety of activities, including lectures, seminars, workshops and tutorials.
 You will take part in discussions with peers and tutors, complete independent tasks relevant to a range of topics, and receive individual supervision for your research project.
 Each module includes assignment workshops and tutorials where you can ask questions and receive guidance on your work.